 In addition to our Parent Consultation Evenings and reporting arrangements at which the SENCO is always available for further discussion and support, there will also be opportunities to discuss your child’s Special Educational Needs and share IEPs at SEN review meetings.

 The SENCO or your child’s class teacher will be available to discuss your child’s progress and next steps.
-Parent/carers themselves can be involved in supporting their child’s education in consultation with the class teacher.
-This may involve special homework tasks or reinforcement of classroom strategies in the home.
+Parents/carers themselves can be involved in supporting their child’s education in consultation with the class teacher.
+This may involve special homework tasks or reinforcement of classroom strategies at home.

 What support will there be for my child of young person’s overall well–being and social, emotional and behavioural development?